The encryption challenge

 Part of the reason for those figures is that government agencies overestimate the benefits of perimeter defenses.
 Sixty percent said network defenses were “very” effective, a higher percentage than any other category, while government respondents ranked data-at-rest defenses as less effective than respondents in any other category.

 There was a time when that attitude made sense.
-“Organizations used to say that they wouldn’t encrypt data in their data centers because they’re behind solid walls and require a to get in,” said Steve Pate, chief architect at security firm HyTrust.
+“Organizations used to say that they wouldn’t encrypt data in their data centers because they’re behind solid walls and require a [password] to get in,” said Steve Pate, chief architect at security firm HyTrust.

 That attitude, however, runs counter to the modern reality that there is no longer a perimeter to protect.
 Every organization uses third-party service providers, offers mobile access or connects to the web -- or a combination of all three.